briatte/awesome-network-analysis/README.md

 ## Journals

 > Journals that are not fully open-access are marked as "gated".
+Please also note that some of the publishers listed below are [deeply hurting](https://twitter.com/costofknowledge) scientific publishing.

 1.  _[Applied Network Science](http://appliednetsci.springeropen.com/)_ (Springer Open).
 -   _[Computational and Mathematical Organization Theory](http://link.springer.com/journal/10588)_ (Springer, gated).